RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 - [ ] Generate ideas that might be useful to the end-user.
     - The goal of ideation is to rapidly create enough simple and crazy ideas that apply to the problem so you can have a discussion to pick the best one.

-#### What problem are you trying to solve for your end user?
-- [...]
-#### Why is this important to them?
-- [...]

-#### Ideate possibilities
-- Generate as many ideas as possible
-- Even the craziest ideas count!
-- Anchor everything to the user profile and problems you defined in the previous stages

 _Put yourself in the specific users shoes and answer the following questions_